Stark Tech

 Documentation built for engineers, not designers

 When I joined Stark Tech, devs were forced to figure out building BAS interfaces on their own via trial & error in QA sessions.
 To remedy this, I authored documentation for devs to reference at any time they needed it.
-Standardized design token tools like Storybook were not available at Stark, so I built a SharePoint site to house everything.

 Sample page from the documentation's final draft